Dasharo/open-source-firmware-validation/docs/adding-and-naming-test-cases.md

 **❗Note:** in old test cases the `environment_id` segment was used more loosely. `environment_id`s with leading `0` don't use the convention above.

+The compliance to the test naming convention is verified by the pre-commit scripts and by the CI on every Pull Request that modifies the test cases or the `test_cases.json` file.

 ## Transitioning

 When updating a test case ID to follow the convention,